Devonta Smith Player Prop Bets for NFL Week 9 | Philadelphia vs. Los Angeles 11/7/2021

 - Smith has been the target of 56 of his team's 259 passing attempts this season, or 21.6% of the target share.

-- Smith has seen the ball thrown his way two times in the red zone this season, 5.7% of his team's 35 red zone pass attempts.
+- Smith (two red zone targets) has been the recipient of 5.7% of his team's 35 red zone pass attempts.

-- The Eagles have run 55.2% passing plays and 44.8% rushing plays this season.
-They rank 11th in the NFL in scoring.
+- The Eagles, who rank 11th in the NFL in points scored, have attempted a pass 55.2% of the time while running the ball 44.8% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Smith's matchup with the Chargers.